Couple going through divorce signing papers

 3. Reviewing offers from buyers

-If you only receive a couple of offers, the choice may be simple.
-But in a hot housing market, multiple bids can lead to disagreements and delays as your attorneys and agent work through the details.
+With just a few offers, decision-making might be straightforward.
+However, in a competitive market, multiple bids can lead to disagreements and delays as attorneys and agents navigate the complexities.

 4. Divide the Proceeds